runwayml/learn/docs/tutorial_t2i.md

 ### Step 7

-Once the model is running and available to use, you will be able to type anything in the **Text** input box and generate your own A.I based images based on your text!
+Once the model is running, you will be able to type anything in the **Text** input box and generate your own A.I based images based on your text!

 ![GAN, AttnGAN with Runway, step 5](https://runway.nyc3.digitaloceanspaces.com/documentation/tutorial_attngan_local/9_image_generated.png)